Ryahn/node-sharex-server/README.md

 * `fileExtensionCheck`: Check the extension of uploaded files
     * `enabled`: Is this feature enabled?
     * `extensionsAllowed`: The extensions which are whitelisted (if the feature is enabled).

+# Large File Uploads
+You must have nginx configured to handle large file uploads.
+You you will need possibly 4GB or more of RAM to handle large file uploads.

 # ShareX Configuration
 Got to http(s)://<server_url>/config to get the ShareX configuration.